vocdoni/.github/profile/README.md

 ## DAVINCI

-Vocdoni is also developing **DAVINCI — Decentralized Autonomous Vote Integrity Network with Cryptographic Inference**, the next generation of our voting protocol.
+Vocdoni is also developing **DAVINCI: Decentralized Autonomous Vote Integrity Network with Cryptographic Inference**, the next generation of our voting protocol.

 DAVINCI combines cryptographic techniques such as zero-knowledge proofs with decentralized infrastructure to provide strong privacy, integrity and verifiability guarantees for digital voting.